Estimation of Gaussian mixtures in small sample studies using $l_1$ penalization: Introduction

 Interestingly enough, the supremum of the log-likelihood function over $\Theta$ is equal to $+\infty$ and is obtained for singular covariance matrices.
 A study of the one dimensional case was made in \cite{Biernacki:SPL03}.
-Thus, exact likelihood maximization is not the good approach for this problem.
 However, many researchers and practitioners have noticed that some local maximizer of the log-likelihood function is in fact consistent in practice.
 From the numerical viewpoint, local maximizers of the log-likelihood function are usually obtained using the Expectation-Maximization (EM) algorithm of Dempster Laird and Rudin \cite{Dempster:JRSS77}.
 This algorithm is a nice procedure with closed form expression of each iteration in the Gaussian mixture case.
-The EM algorithm for mixture models is available in the MIXMOD package \cite{Biernacki:CSDA06} within Matlab or Scilab for instance.
+The EM algorithm for mixture models is available in the MIXMOD package \cite{Biernacki:CSDA06} for instance.